inDriver/handbook/docs/software-architecture/change-management-policy.md

 The following steps outline the procedure, which will be described further in details:

-* **change request submission**: changes may be initiated by any stakeholder through a standardized change request form in [inDrive - Atlassian JIRA](https://indriver.atlassian.net/jira).
+* **change request submission**: changes may be initiated by any stakeholder through a standardized change request form in Jira.
 Each change ticket (or task) MUST include the following elements as a minimum:
   * identifier of project where change SHOULD be introduced;
   * reason for the change;
   * description of the change, which may also include documentation of business, security or architecture impact;